• Skip to primary navigation

 Optional extras: sliced avocado, grilled chicken, or even blueberries for another burst of color.

-Quick steps and no heavy prep make this one easy to pull off any time.
+Quick steps and no heavy prep make this one easy to pull off any time - similar to Mediterranean chickpea salad for an easy vegetarian option.

 • Prepare the Ingredients